shmorri/docs-casa-prod/docs/source/index.md

 ## Plugin oriented

-Casa is a plugin-oriented, java web application.
+Casa is a plugin-oriented, Java web application.
 Existing functionality can be extended and new functionality and APIs can be introduced through plugins.
 Learn more in the [developer guide](./developer/index.md).

 ### Existing plugins
 Gluu has written a number of plugins to extend Casa, including plugins for: